Elemonbee/My-treasure-house/README.md

 # 🌟 Treasure House 🌟

 * My treasure house to help me remember the programs I run as well as the steps.
-* Everyone can read it, but it is not a tutorial or any investment advice.
+* Everyone can read it, but it's not a tutorial (even if it looks like a tutorial because it helps me understand), nor is it any investment advice.
 * Not for any promotional or commercial use.
 If you guys find a issue in the article and are willing to help me fix it, appreciated.
 * All code belongs to the original author.❤️
 ---